Updated September 21, 2022

 About Caroline Potter:

 Caroline is passionate about fisheries policy.
-While obtaining her master’s at the School of Marine and Environmental Affairs at the University of Washington, she worked with the Food and Agriculture Organization of the United Nations.
+While obtaining her master’s at the UW School of Marine and Environmental Affairs, she worked with the Food and Agriculture Organization of the United Nations.
 She evaluated how well area-based fisheries management measures meet other effective area-based conservation measures that contribute to global biodiversity targets.
 Caroline received her undergraduate degree in human ecology from the College of the Atlantic, where she specialized in environmental law and policy.
 During that time, she worked with the Wisconsin Bureau of Fisheries Management reviewing policy and guidance documents to meet the requirements of a new state act.
 She also worked at Stellwagen Bank National Marine Sanctuary drafting their 2019 condition report.
 Additionally, she served at two environmental nonprofits: Friends of Taunton Bay and Frenchmen Bay Conservancy.

 About Kelsey Rudes: